AdaCore/ada-spark-rfcs/considered/rfc-lightweight-finalization.md

 ### Finalized tagged types

 Due to the difference with the semantics of controlled-types w.r.t to heap-allocated finalized types, we should avoid resorting to controlled-types to handle finalized tagged types.
 In that case the only option is to support tagged types from scratch, where aspects are inherited by derived types and optionally overriden by those.
-Calls to the user-defined operations should then be dispatching whenever it makes sense.
+Calls to the user-defined operations should then be dispatching whenever it makes sense, i.e. the object in question is of classwide type and the class includes at least one finalized-type.

 ### Composite types